F.A.Q. for International Students wishing to study at TU Narva College

 What about housing?

 You have two options: to stay at our new dorm (it's been recently built, so the prices will precised in the near future), the dorm of a partner vocational school in a neighboring town of Sillamäe (from 30 to 45 EUR/month) or to rent an apartment for the price about 150 EUR a month.
-Located in the old Khurshchevka building, the dorm rooms are big enough for two people and come fully furnished.
 For students who want to rent an apartment, we assist with all of the arrangements prior to arrival.

 Cost of Living?